PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 ## 1. [PostHog](https://posthog.com/)
 ![PostHog - open source product analytics replay](../images/blog/open-source-hotjar-alternatives/img1_PostHog.png)

-PostHog is an all-in-one product analytics platform that offers all the tools required to measure user success and build better products, including but not limited to [session recording](/product/session-recording).
-Other features include [Feature Flags](/product/feature-flags), [Funnels](/product/funnels), [Heatmaps](/product/heatmaps), [A/B testing](/product/experimentation-suite), [Trends](/product/trends) and [much more](/product).
+PostHog is an all-in-one product analytics platform that offers all the tools required to build better products, including but not limited to [Session Recording](/product/session-recording).
+Other features include [Feature Flags](/product/feature-flags), [Funnels](/product/funnels), [Heatmaps](/product/heatmaps), [Experimentation](/product/experimentation-suite), [Trends](/product/trends) and [much more](/product).
 All of PostHog’s tools work together natively, offering extensive, actionable user insights beyond what's possible with standalone session replay tools.

 ### Who is PostHog for?

 We think PostHog is the best tool for product-minded developers, data engineers and product teams.
 The fully comprehensive suite of analytics tools make it an ideal choice for any company that wants to gain wide-ranging insights into their usage and engagement metrics, while keeping all of their data in one manageable platform.

-Are we may be biased here?
+Are we biased here?
 Yes.
 Are we wrong?
 We'll let you be the judge.
 As we're open source, you can [self-host PostHog for free](/pricing) to find out for yourself.

 ### Strengths